-Are you a CalPERS member who’s been impacted by the recent wildfires or another natural disaster?
-Here are some helpful resources to make sure you can access your health care and benefits during this difficult time.
+Are you a CalPERS member who’s been impacted by a wildfire or natural disaster?
+Here are some resources so you can access your health care and benefits during this difficult time.

 Access Your Health Care

-To ensure members who’ve been impacted or displaced due to a disaster continue to have access to their health care, can find out-of-area health care, replace missing medical IDs, and more, we’ve asked our health plans to provide answers to the following frequently asked questions:
+Our health plans provided answers to the following frequently asked questions so members who’ve been impacted by a disaster have access to their health care, can find out-of-area health care, replace missing medical IDs, and more:

 - If I am displaced or sheltering at home how do I access routine or urgent care?